Addiction Treatment

 Advantages Of Vivitrol

+Many of those in recovery struggle with relapses and relapse anxiety.
+Vivitrol is one powerful chemical mechanism to block the pleasurable effects of alcohol and Opioids by interfering with how they’re processed in the brain.
+In short, taking the medication will prevent an individual from getting drunk or high from alcohol or Opioids while they’re taking the medication.
 Vivitrol carries less controversy and less risk than other, comparable medicines like Methadone and Buprenorphine – which can help individuals come off Opioids but also activate the very same Opioid receptors in the brain as illicit drugs.
 Vivitrol itself is not an Opioid but rather an Opioid agonist that blocks Opioid receptors instead of activating them.
 That means the possibility of developing a physical dependency or tolerance is practically nonexistent.
+Studies have shown that Vivitrol helps prevent relapse, especially when compared to a control group of individuals in recovery who were not treated with the medicine and relapsed at a higher rate than those prescribed the medication.

 Disadvantages Of Vivitrol

 Some individuals may attempt to take large amounts of Opioids in an attempt to override the euphoric and sedation-blocking effects of Vivitrol.
 Unfortunately, these behaviors can lead to an overdose event, which can be fatal if not treated immediately.
 In addition, missing a dose of the medication or discontinuing treatment may make one more sensitive to lower doses of Opioids, potentially resulting in overdose.
+The price of Vivitrol is relatively high compared to other drugs used to treat Opioid use disorder, with Vivitrol being roughly 2-3 times as expensive as Buprenorphine.
+Insurance coverage has not been consistent, so it is best to consult with one’s insurance company to determine coverage options.

 The medication also has several potentially serious side effects, including: